The Fellowship of Confessing Christians (An Introduction)

 The fact is that the Confessing Church in Germany suffered willingly and with great courage alongside the millions of Jews and many others who perished in the fires of the Holocaust.
 Numerous “martyrs of Barmen” were “liquidated” in Hitler’s concentration camps.[iii]

-We pray fervently that nothing approaching so much as even the slightest scale of the Holocaust will take place in America—which is all the more reason why Christians, among others, must stand tall, and quickly so, lest the days of resistance come too late to forestall such a debacle.
+We pray fervently that nothing approaching so much as even the slightest scale of the Holocaust will take place in America—which is all the more reason why Christians, among others, must stand tall, and quickly so, lest the days of resistance in collective witness to the gospel come too late to forestall such a debacle.

 [i] The Book of Confessions, The Constitution of the Presbyterian Church ((U.S.A.), Part I. 9.45 (Louisville: The Office of the General Assembly, 1999), 260.